e1337us3r/ecart/README.md

 # ecart
 E-commerce system with LAMP stack backend and 2 end-points: Java application(for merchants) and Website (for shoppers).

+Screenshots off the app is available at the bottom of this readme.
-You can view the Website at http://shop.apolets.com/
+You can view the Website at http://shop.apolets.com/ (Hosting has expired :/)

 ## Java Client Features [For Merchants]
 - View daily/weekly/mothly and yearly profit,pending and refunded payment report in detail.